Non-Locality$\neq$Quantum Entanglement: Introduction

-The organization of this paper is as follows: We show ``Violation$\neq$Quantum'' by considering all 3-qubit operators in Sec.~\ref{sec:2}.
+The organization of this paper is as follows: We show ``Non-Locality$\neq$Quantum Entanglement'' by considering all 3-qubit operators in Sec.~\ref{sec:2}.
 We then generalize the $R$-matrix to a 3-qubit state and show that it is a proper diagnosis of Quantum Entanglement \cite{Guo:2021ghs} in Sec.~\ref{sec:3}.
-In the end, we discuss our results and conclude in Sec.~\ref{sec:4}.
-We put all numerical results of 3-qubit operators for a single entanglement measure case in Appendix \ref{appa}.
-We show the detailed calculation of generalized $R$-matrix in Appendix \ref{appb}.
+We discuss our results and conclude in Sec.~\ref{sec:4}.
+We put all numerical results of 3-qubit operators for a single entanglement measure case in \ref{appa}.
+We show the detailed calculation of the generalized $R$-matrix in \ref{appb}.